In this French grammar lesson, you will learn about e-consonant-er verbs conjugation in the present tense.

 Please note the longer “e” sound.

-- If the first letter of the verb is a vowel or an “h” then we must remove the first “e” in the “je” form and replace this with an apostrophe.
+- In the je form, there’s a special rule.
+If the first letter of the verb is a vowel or a silent “h“, then you must remove the “e” of “je” and replace this with an apostrophe.

 Please note how it is NOT “je achète“.
 This would be wrong.

-- If the first letter of the verb is a vowel or “h” then we must perform a liason.
+- If the first letter of the verb is a vowel or a silent “h“, then we must perform a liason.
 This happens in the nous, vous, and ils/elles form.
 This means that the final “s” of nous, vous, and ils/elles will have a “z” sound.

 Please note how the final “s” in all of the subject pronouns sounds like a “z”